-Define a Surface by specifying the coordinates of its vertices using the following values (-2.5, 0), (-1, 0), (-1, 0.75) and (-2.5, 0.75).
+Define a surface by specifying the coordinates of its vertices using the following pairs of X,Y values (-2.5, 0), (-1, 0), (-1, 0.75) and (-2.5, 0.75).
+The view axis origin at 0,0 will not be visible yet.

 Note.
-Whenever a Surface is created the corresponding Surface mesh will be displayed.
+Whenever a surface is created the corresponding surface mesh will be displayed.
 For clarity the diagrams included in this example will not generally show the mesh.
 At any time the display of the mesh can be turned on or off by right-clicking on the Mesh entry in the Treeview and selecting the Display option.